CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Orchestration_Guide.md

    - **Example:** `ci-operator/step-registry/interop/mtr`
 2. In your new scenario folder, add a folder titled "orchestrate".
    - **Example:** `ci-operator/step-registry/interop/mtr/orchestrate`
-3. Create the following files in your new "orchestrate" folder
+3. Create the following files in your new "orchestrate" folder.
    - `interop-{scenario name}-orchestrate-chain.yaml`: This file is the OpenShift CI configuration file for this chain.
 You will be outline which steps to run and in what order here.
    - `OWNERS`: This is a required file to outline who can approve changes to this chain.
 See the [official OpenShift CI documentation](https://docs.ci.openshift.org/docs/how-tos/onboarding-a-new-component/#repositories-under-existing-organizations) for more details.
    - `README.md`: Used to document your new ref.
 See the [Step Registry Documentation Policy](../../Policy/Documentation/Step_Registry_Documentation_Policy.md) for more information.
-4. Populate the files you have created to create your orchestrate chain
+4. Populate the files you have created to create your orchestrate chain.
-   - See the instructions in the [Step Registry - Chain Guide](../Step_Registry/Step_Registry_Chain_Guide.md) for additional help
+   - See the instructions in the [Step Registry - Chain Guide](../Step_Registry/Step_Registry_Chain_Guide.md) for additional help.
 5. Add the new chain to your scenario's chain.
-   - **Note:** More information about this chain can be found in the [Scenarios Guide](Scenarios_Guide.md)
+   - **Note:** More information about this chain can be found in the [Scenarios Guide](Scenarios_Guide.md).
-6. Add any required environment variables to the scenario's OpenShift CI configuration file
+6. Add any required environment variables to the scenario's OpenShift CI configuration file.
-   - **Note:** This is the file located in the `ci-operator/config/{test organization}/{test repository}` folder
+   - **Note:** This is the file located in the `ci-operator/config/{test organization}/{test repository}` folder .
 7. Run `make update` in the root of the `openshift/release` repository to update OpenShift CI's metadata files.

 ### Using a Ref